-This node allows you to keep or remove columns that match the rule you define in the configuration of the node.
-In result, if you use the data transformation diagram that uses this node in the workflow, the system removes the matching columns in the file used in the workflow.
+This node allows you to remove columns that match the rule you define in the configuration of the node.
+In result, if you use the data transformation rule that contains this node, the system removes the matching columns as a part of data transformation in the workflow.

 - In the upper right corner of the pop-up, click the icon.

 - Remove columns - This option deletes columns that match the conditions you define in the further steps.

 - Keep columns - This option keeps only the columns that match the conditions you define in the further steps.
 The columns that don’t match the conditions are removed.

 - From the dropdown list, select one of the logical operators:

 - Not equal